Select User Management > Roles.

 The following is a detailed explanation of general- and item-level (where applicable) permissions for each category:

-- Access: Access the Automations page.
+- Access: Access the Automations page, and list workflows and tags.

 - Create: Create workflows.